India Travel Blog

 We drove on from here towards Kufri and eventually to Shimla.
 The road to Kufri continues to be narrow and without much traffic.
 Soon after we descended from Chail, deodars disappeared and gave way to shorter trees.
 The valleys here were deeper and the peaks taller, time and again reminding me that we are amidst the Himlayan ranges.
 An hour of drive took us to the famous Hindustan-Tibet highway and eventually to Kufri where deodar trees made a comeback.

-Views on the road from Chail to Shimla
+Road from Chail to Shimla

 On the road from Chail to Shimla..